eladmeidar/mini/README.markdown

   echo "#musicteam,#legal,@alice New album uploaded: ..." | nc somemachine 12345
   tail -f /var/log/important.log | nc somemachine 12345

-run stuff by typing ?command in the main mini channel or by dmsging mini bot. this will invoke miniminimini.rb with the command as an arg. place miniminimini.rb on your $PATH.
+run stuff by typing ?command in the main mini channel or by dmsging mini bot. this will invoke a script called miniminimini with the command as an arg. here's an example miniminimini:

+  #!/usr/local/bin/ruby

+  puts "called miniminimini with #{ ARGV.inspect }"

+place this on your $PATH and don't forget to chmod +x. check where ruby lives by typing `which ruby`, and replace the bang line above with your ruby path.